Combos

 Combos, officially called Combos Stuffed Snacks, are a snack food distributed by Mars, Incorporated, and sold throughout North America.
 Products are available on cylindrical tubes of cracker, pretzel, or tortilla, available with various fillings.

-"Combos Snack" was established in Battle Creek, Michigan in the 1970s, though the pretzel form was produced first, Combos were first released in cracker form.
+"Combos Snack" was established in Battle Creek, Michigan, in the 1970s, though the pretzel form was produced first, Combos were first released in cracker form.
 They are also available with tortilla shells.

 In mid-June 2016, some varieties of Combos were affected by an undeclared nut-related recall.

 Production

 Combos are produced by forming a soft bread-like dough, which is hollowed out into a tube-shaped form.
 A cutter slices the dough into bite-sized lengths.
 The snacks are then baked, cooled, and filled with the appropriate filling.

 Flavors

-Combos are available in six standard flavors:
+Combos are available in seven standard flavors: